idworkin/TurnerKernForaging/TurnerKern_scripts/TurnerKern_MixedModel.md

 ![plot of chunk boxplot_date](figure/boxplot_date.png)

 Not sure if this is as helpful here, but variation for each line across Dates.
+The plot is a bit messy.

 ```r
 bwplot(Distance ~ as.factor(Date) | Line, data = tk_path_lengths, las = 2)